bitcointranscripts/bitcointranscripts/scalingbitcoin/tel-aviv-2019/edgedevplusplus/lightning-network-topology.md

 # Opening channels

 The problem with manually opening channels is that people tend to deanonymize themselves and their node metadata.
 So this is straight deanonymization.
-People should be responsible for their own privacy, but we should provide a default for less educated users.
+People should be responsible for their own privacy, but we should provide a default for less-educated users.

 The other issue is that lightning is a payments graph; it's not a social graph.
 There's really interesting work on the twitter and facebook social graphs but we don't really know what the graphs on lightning will tend to look like.
 You might not open a channel with your friend, but rather businesses you work with.
 You will probably perpetuate a hub-and-spoke network anyway because companies tend to have a power law about them.